About Support Services Brokerages

 Brokerages provide in-home and community-based case management services, conduct Oregon Needs Assessments (ONA), create individualized support plans (ISP) and strategies, and access and coordinate private and public resources within the community to support an individual’s ability to live within their community and work toward their goals.

 Brokerages can connect people with a variety of paid and natural supports.
-Paid supports include:
+Two types of paid support providers include:

 • Certified provider organizations provide services and monitor the quality of supports.